 Another feature is the automatic pan detection system.
 The unit shuts down if no cookware has been detected for 60 seconds or if cookware that is not induction compatible is placed on the surface.

 You may find that you have the pots and pans that you need.
-If not, then you can ask yourself whether you should buy a cookware set or just a frying pan and a saucepan.
+If not, you can buy a cookware set or the pieces you need.

 A frying pan and a saucepan will suffice for most of your cooking needs.

 Secura (the manufacturer of both Secura and Duxtop brands) is known to have customer service that responds to queries promptly.
 This reviewer found this to be true.

 A query was submitted via email asking if the unit shut off after two hours, even if the timer was set for more than two hours.
 The response was yes, it does stop operating after two hours.
 It was noted that this is a safety feature.